gaitech-robotics/Rabbot/README.md

 ## rabbot\_moveit\_config\_gazebo Package ##

 rabbot\_moveit\_config\_gazebo is the rabbot arm moveit config package used in gazebo.
 It provides rabbot arm move group interface.
-This package contains some controllers, like joint state controller, rabbot base controller,rabbot arm controller and rabbot gripper controller.

-Note: Gazebo Version,
+In this section, we provide the instructions necessary for getting started with the arm control in the simulation world.

+First launch the robot in the simulation world by:

+       $ roslaunch rabbot_sim gazebo.launch

+Now launch the move group node:

+       $ roslaunch rabbot_moveit_config_gazebo move_group.launch

+We can control the arm with the move group rviz plugin:

+       $ roslaunch rabbot_moveit_config_gazebo moveit_rviz.launch

+For details on how to use Moveit, please see the [tutorial](http://docs.ros.org/melodic/api/moveit_tutorials/html/index.html "tutorial") on the official Moveit website.

-It is recommended to install at least Gazebo v7.x for full functionlity, (which is installed by default with ROS Kinetic).
+**<table><tr><td bgcolor=orange> Note: gazebo version is recommended to install at least gazebo v7.x for full functionlity, (which is installed by default with ros kinetic).</td></tr></table>**

-For more demos, please visit the official wiki here
+***
+<font color=#008000 >**V20191011**</font>